Cartography Developer Guide

 Run unit tests with dev.Dockerfile

-docker run --rm lyft/cartography-dev make test_unit
+docker run --rm cartography-cncf/cartography-dev make test_unit

 This is a simple command because it doesn’t require any volume mounts or docker networking.